-In 2013, KPP extended an existing 50 megawatt (MW) contract with a supplier to 59 MWs of capacity through December 2022.
-In July 2015, KPP issued additional debt to acquire another 20 MWs of the Dogwood Energy Facility (Dogwood), bringing its ownership total from this natural gas, combined-cycle generating source to 62 MWs.
-In June 2016, KPP began taking 25 MWs of energy from a newly constructed wind farm in north central Kansas, bringing its renewable energy contracts to about 20% of its total energy portfolio.
+In July 2015, KPP issued additional debt to acquire another 20 MW of the Dogwood Energy Facility, bringing its ownership total from this natural gas, combined-cycle generating source to 62 MW.
+In June 2016, KPP began taking 25 MW of energy from a newly constructed wind farm in north central Kansas, bringing its renewable energy contracts to approximately 25% of its total energy portfolio.
 By doing this, KPP was able to terminate an existing 15.5 MW contract for energy from an inefficient coal-fired generating plant at the end of 2015.
-KPP's energy resources include power generated from coal, wind, hydro, natural gas and fuel oil.
+KPP energy resources include power generated from coal, wind, hydro, natural gas and fuel oil.
 This mix of fuels provides KPP with a hedge against price spikes for any one fuel type.

 KPP applied the practice of locational arbitrage within the Southwest Power Pool Integrated Market beginning in May 2015.
-Locational arbitrage is the practice of bringing in more revenue in certain locations where transmission congestion occurs by offering excess energy on a real-time basis rather than selling it in the day-ahead market at a lower rate.
+Locational arbitrage is the practice of bringing in more revenue in certain locations where transmission congestion occurs by offering excess energy on a real-time basis rather than selling it in the day ahead market at a lower rate.
 KPP takes energy at the source of two wind farms where transmission congestion occurs at certain times of the day.
-Monitoring these times for energy sales opportunities has netted KPP \$106,701 in 2018, down from \$190,560 in 2017.
+Monitoring these times for energy sales opportunities has netted KPP \$428,164 in 2019, an increase of \$321,463 from \$106,701 in 2018.

-In June 2017, KPP began the sale of 50 MWs of excess capacity to the Omaha Public Power District, which is scheduled to continue through May 2022, with the capacity amount decreasing to 25 MWs in June 2019.
+In June 2017, KPP began the sale of 50 MW of excess capacity to the Omaha Public Power District, which is scheduled to continue through May 2022, with the capacity amount decreasing to 25 MW in June 2019.

-In August 2018, KPP's Board of Directors approved an engineering contract to be signed with ZEMAC for installing six 25KW solar arrays in KPP's member cities.
+In August 2018, the KPP Board of Directors approved an engineering contract to be signed with ZEMAC for installing six 25-KW solar arrays in KPP member cities.
 These projects are a joint effort between KPP and the member city where the solar arrays will reside.
-The project is expected to be complete by the end of 2019.
+The City of Winfield completed the installation in November 2019.
+The City of Marion has received the materials and expects to begin construction in February 2020.
+The City of Waterville has agreed to move forward with the solar project.